Signed in as:

 I knew very early that I was going to be a writer.
 I was committed to it by sophomore year of high school.
 I never let go of that dream, and now you’re on my website!
 Let me tell you how I got here.

 After high school, I went to college and jumped into writing.
 I majored in English and Religious Studies, worked at the university’s newspaper, and was a writing tutor in the learning center.
 I deeply admired my professors and decided I wanted to be a professor.
 After college, I went to grad school and earned my master’s in English.
-The plan was to pursue a PhD, but the closer I got to the end of my master’s program, the more I desired to just be a writer.
+The plan was to pursue a PhD at the same time I developed my craft, but the closer I got to the end of my master’s program, the more I desired to just be a writer.
 I was in school from 2006-2013, which were intense and fertile years for emerging media and literary approaches, and the allure of the academic profession faded.
 I never entered a doctoral program.

 Once I was out of school, I wanted back in and regretted my decision.
 I still wanted to be a writer, but I no longer wanted to teach.
 I was no longer tethered to a job that I perceived as a stabilizing force while I became a writer, but I wasn't tethered to anything else either.
 Overnight, I was out of the ivory tower, where I had spent seven very beautiful, fun, and rewarding years.
 I lost the people whose lives I thought I wanted to emulate.
 I lost the environment where I felt most comfortable, confident, and curious.
 I lost my way.
 I fell into a depression, fell into a bottle, and alcohol took over my life.
 I walked in darkness for five years.

 In 2018, still clinging onto my dream of being a writer, after several attempts, I quit drinking.
 I clung to my writing dream harder than when I was a teenager, harder than when I was a student, and harder than when I was a drunk.
 It became my everything.
 It became action.
-I self-published my first two books in 2022, then my second in 2023.
+I self-published my first two books in 2022, then my third in 2023.
 I sold them on the beach, in some stores, and one of them made it into the Michigan library system.
 However, it bothered me that the books were not linked to a publisher’s imprint, so I formed my own, VM Publications.
+Under my imprint, I published my short poetry collection, Water, in August 2024.
+In November 2024, I released my first book as a publisher, Letters Unsent: A Memoir in Poetry by Robin G. Savage.

 When I formed VM Publications, I was trying to gain more legitimacy in the eyes of bookstores and libraries.
 I didn’t know that my own imprint would empower me to publish other people’s work, but it did.
 I don’t want to be a boss in a building with a high volume of new releases.
 I don’t want a team of people acquiring and editing under me.
 That sounds like a nightmare, not my dream.
 But when I have an idea that I can’t do alone, or when I cross paths with someone who mutually wants to collaborate, I have this imprint.
-I am able to develop and cultivate an environment of creative letters for myself and others.
+I am building a catalog of thoughtful pieces of art and information.
+I am developing and cultivating an environment of creative letters for myself and others.
+I can’t imagine doing anything else.
+There is nothing else for me to do.

 Vincent Moyet